layoups/scenario-modeling/dsi_meetings.md

 - GCP: where to test and run NRP and basic db prep for optimization run

 ## 15/07/2021
-- Sudarshan is in the trenches
+- Sudarshan is in the trenches!